skellis46/slipbox/improvisation and the threshold of the self.md

 The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency]. **need to be specific re questions of doc**.

-Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].
+Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention]. -- this idea needs clarification.
+Merge with contributions? or link to top-down predictions/agency/disattention (Seth) — link to other improv writers?